A partner academy in the John Taylor MAT

 We begin our assessment process through getting to know each child, using close observation in structured and incidental ways.
 Observation and responding to children’s thinking inform our planning of experiences and opportunities, how we create our environment for thinking, the strategies the adults use to extend learning (modelling, scaffolding, questioning, discussion, shared sustained thinking) and how we capitalise knowledge of children’s interests to ensure high levels of engagement.

 All adults record ‘Wow!’ moments – when a child does or says something that demonstrates progress or skill in a particular area.
-Further evidence of learning includes observations, work samples, photographs and contributions from parents which are stored on Seesaw, our online learning journal.
+Further evidence of learning includes observations, work samples, photographs and contributions from parents which are stored on Evidence Me, our online learning journal.

 In the final term of the Reception year, children will be assessed against the 17 Early Learning Goals to ascertain if they have reached the expected levels of development, or if they have not yet reached the expected levels.
 This EYFS Profile will be shared with both parents and the Year 1 teacher with a dialogue as to children’s readiness for Year 1.